thmosqueiro/modeligem/Readme.md

 ===========

 This is the main repository for team USP-Brasil @ iGEM 2015.
 We are sharing here a supplementary material we have developed to help us with modeling and data analysis.
+You can find below some quick links, but feel free to [visit our wiki](https://github.com/thmosqueiro/modeligem/wiki) to find more material and a comprehensive guide throughout our repository!

-For more information:
+For more information on our Team: https://www.facebook.com/brasilusp
-https://www.facebook.com/brasilusp